 As with my previous ASM poster, I think less text and a more visual overview is more likely to attract interest and start a discussion.
 ASM meetings usually have posters numbering in the thousands so I think a text-heavy poster can be a lottery for getting people to talk to you.
 A lighter poster, I hope, gives the impression that you're not going to trap someone who expresses an interest with ten minutes of intense conversation.

 I usually get started by on a new poster by searching the posters section on Deviant Art around a theme I am interested in.
-In this case I felt like going for “Grunge Minimalism.”
-There’s plenty of inspiration to be found on deviant art when searching for different themes and I was particularly inspired by the Alice in Wonderland poster by daveforyou.
+In this case I felt like going for "Grunge Minimalism."
+There's plenty of inspiration to be found on deviant art when searching for different themes and I was particularly inspired by an Alice in Wonderland poster from deviant art (no longer available).
 You can see similarities in the lines and colours between this poster and how I ended up designing mine.

 I spend a large portion of my time planning a poster before opening Inkscape.
 I think time spent planning tends to pay off many-fold compared with trying to plan and create at the same time.
 My planning is rather straight forward: write down the key points I want to include and how I will lay them out on the poster.
 The images below show the papers I generated while planning the poster.